Relocating Coastal Communities: Isle de Jean Charles

 - The New York Times: Resettling the First American ‘Climate Refugees’

 Learning Check Point

-Read the articles and watch the videos on Isle de Jean Charles, LA to help you understand the dilemma faced by such a small, tight-knit community.
+The resettlement website has details of this plan and a video in which Chief Naquin and others outline the plan.
+See Bienvenue, Halito, Welcome to Isle de Jean Charles.
+Read the articles and watch the video on Isle de Jean Charles to help you understand the dilemma faced by such a small, tight-knit community.
 Consider how you would answer the questions on the cards below.
 Click "Turn" to see the correct answer on the reverse side of each card.